Educational assessment: Objective and subjective

 Assessment (either summative or formative) is often categorized as either objective or subjective.
-Objective assessment is a form of questioning which has a single correct answer.
-Subjective assessment is a form of questioning which may have more than one correct answer (or more than one way of expressing the correct answer).
+Objective assessment is a form of questioning that has a single correct answer.
+Subjective assessment is a form of questioning that may have more than one correct answer (or more than one way of expressing the correct answer).
 There are various types of objective and subjective questions.
-Objective question types include true/false answers, multiple choice, multiple-response and matching questions while Subjective questions include extended-response questions and essays.
-Objective assessment is well suited to the increasingly popular computerized or online assessment format.
+Objective question types include true/false, multiple-choice, multiple-response, and matching questions, while Subjective questions include extended-response and essay questions.
+Objective assessment is well-suited to the increasingly popular computerized or online assessment format.

 Some have argued that the distinction between objective and subjective assessments is neither useful nor accurate because, in reality, there is no such thing as "objective" assessment.
 In fact, all assessments are created with inherent biases built into decisions about relevant subject matter and content, as well as cultural (class, ethnic, and gender) biases.

 Basis of comparison

 Test results can be compared against an established criterion, or against the performance of other students, or against previous performance:

 (5)Criterion-referenced assessment, typically using a criterion-referenced test, as the name implies, occurs when candidates are measured against defined (and objective) criteria.
-Criterion-referenced assessment is often but not always used to establish a person's competence (whether he/she can do something).
-The best-known example of criterion-referenced assessment is the driving test when learner drivers are measured against a range of explicit criteria (such as "Not endangering other road users").
+Criterion-referenced assessment is often, though not always, used to establish a person's competence (i.e., whether they can do something).
+The best-known example of criterion-referenced assessment is the driving test, when learner drivers are measured against a range of explicit criteria (such as "Not endangering other road users").

 (6)Norm-referenced assessment (colloquially known as "grading on the curve"), typically using a norm-referenced test, is not measured against defined criteria.
-This type of assessment is relative to the student body undertaking the assessment, It is effectively a way of comparing students.
+This type of assessment is relative to the student body taking it.
+It is effectively a way of comparing students.
 The IQ test is the best-known example of norm-referenced assessment.
 Many entrance tests (to prestigious schools or universities) are norm-referenced, permitting a fixed proportion of students to pass ("passing" in this context means being accepted into the school or university rather than an explicit level of ability).
-This means that standards may vary from year to year depending on the quality of the cohort; criterion-referenced assessment does not vary from year to year (unless the criteria change).
+This means that standards may vary from year to year depending on the quality of the cohort, whereas criterion-referenced assessment does not (unless the criteria change).

 (7)Ipsative assessment is self-comparison either in the same domain over time, or comparative to other domains within the same student.

 Informal and formal

 Assessment can be either formal or informal.
 Formal assessment usually implies a written document, such as a test, quiz, or paper.
 A formal assessment is given a numerical score or grade based on student performance, whereas an informal assessment does not contribute to a student's final grade.
-An informal assessment usually occurs in a more casual manner and may include observation, inventories, checklists, rating scales, rubrics, performance and portfolio assessments, participation, peer and self-evaluation, and discussion.
+An informal assessment usually occurs more casually and may include observation, inventories, checklists, rating scales, rubrics, performance and portfolio assessments, participation, peer and self-evaluation, and discussion.